bbasker/tutorial/README.md

 this was typed on line 10.
 Checking if periods signal anything, Now on line 11, with a black line 12 following this.

+highly unimpressed with this as a simple text editor.
+It has rules/behavior like no other I've seen.

+  asdkflaslk;dfjsa;idlf